 “You know the message you’re sending out to the world with these sweatpants?
 You’re telling the world, ‘I give up.
 I can’t compete in normal society.
 I’m miserable, so I might as well be comfortable.’”
 Jerry in The Pilot

+Jerry really got it right.
 Clothing does send a message.
 But there’s an enormous side benefit to a well-groomed appearance and general sense of “dressing up” — it gives you a lift.
 Big time.
 One of the greatest advocates of this philosophy is my friend Bill Shaddy.
-As a former International HR Director at Pepsi, Bill knows “the right stuff” when it comes to stocking his closet.
-These days, however, things are a little more complicated. ill, I should explain, has been living with MS for the last 18 years and snaps are just easier than wrangling with a button and bitty hole.
+As former Senior Director of International Personnel Operations at Pepsi, Bill knows “the right stuff” when it comes to stocking his closet.
+These days, however, things are a little more complicated.
+For starters, he has all the buttons on his shirts replaced with snaps.
+Bill, I should explain, has been living with MS for the last 18 years and snaps are just easier than wrangling with a button and bitty hole.
 Rain or shine, Bill dresses up.
 His only concession is a stylish cane by his side.